Wirayabovorn007/Minishell/README.md

 - [
 Communicating between processes (using pipes) in C](https://www.youtube.com/watch?v=Mqb2dVRe0uo&t=435s)

-## AI Usage:
+### AI Usage
-AI was used in this project to assist with debugging edge cases, explaining concepts, writing documentation.
+AI was used throughout this project to assist with debugging edge cases, explaining complex concepts, and improving the clarity and quality of the code.
+It was also used to help write and organize documentation, making the project easier to understand, maintain, and use.

 ## AUTHORS
 [wiboonpr (New)](https://github.com/Wirayabovorn007)